Glycogen branching enzyme

-1,4-alpha-glucan-branching enzyme, also known as brancher enzyme or glycogen-branching enzyme is an enzyme that in humans is encoded by the GBE1 gene.
+1,4-α-glucan-branching enzyme, also known as brancher enzyme or glycogen-branching enzyme, is an enzyme that in humans is encoded by the GBE1 gene.

 Glycogen branching enzyme is an enzyme that adds branches to the growing glycogen molecule during the synthesis of glycogen, a storage form of glucose.
 More specifically, during glycogen synthesis, a glucose 1-phosphate molecule reacts with uridine triphosphate (UTP) to become UDP-glucose, an activated form of glucose.
 The activated glucosyl unit of UDP-glucose is then transferred to the hydroxyl group at the C-4 of a terminal residue of glycogen to form an α-1,4-glycosidic linkage, a reaction catalyzed by glycogen synthase.
 Importantly, glycogen synthase can only catalyze the synthesis of α-1,4-glycosidic linkages.
 Since glycogen is a readily mobilized storage form of glucose, the extended glycogen polymer is branched by glycogen branching enzyme to provide glycogen breakdown enzymes, such as glycogen phosphorylase, with many terminal residues for rapid degradation.
 Branching also importantly increases the solubility and decreases the osmotic strength of glycogen.

-The protein encoded by this gene is a glycogen branching enzyme that catalyzes the transfer of alpha-1,4-linked glucosyl units from the outer end of a glycogen chain to an alpha-1,6 position on the same or a neighboring glycogen chain.
+The protein encoded by this gene is a glycogen branching enzyme that catalyzes the transfer of α-1,4-linked glucosyl units from the outer end of a glycogen chain to an α-1,6 position on the same or a neighboring glycogen chain.
 Branching of the chains is essential to increase the solubility of the glycogen molecule and, consequently, in reducing the osmotic pressure within cells.
 The highest levels of this enzyme are found in liver and muscle cells.
 Mutations in this gene are associated with glycogen storage disease type IV (also known as Andersen's disease).

 Nomenclature

 This enzyme belongs to the family of transferases, to be specific, those glycosyltransferases that transfer hexoses (hexosyltransferases).
-The systematic name of this enzyme class is 1,4-alpha-D-glucan:1,4-alpha-D-glucan 6-alpha-D-(1,4-alpha-D-glucano)-transferase.
-Other names in common use include branching enzyme, amylo-(1,4→1,6)-transglycosylase, Q-enzyme, alpha-glucan-branching glycosyltransferase, amylose isomerase, enzymatic branching factor, branching glycosyltransferase, enzyme Q, glucosan transglycosylase, 1,4-alpha-glucan branching enzyme 1, plant branching enzyme, alpha-1,4-glucan:alpha-1,4-glucan-6-glycosyltransferase, and starch branching enzyme.
+The systematic name of this enzyme class is 1,4-α-D-glucan:1,4-α-D-glucan 6-α-D-(1,4-α-D-glucano)-transferase.
+Other names in common use include branching enzyme, amylo-(1,4→1,6)-transglycosylase, Q-enzyme, α-glucan-branching glycosyltransferase, amylose isomerase, enzymatic branching factor, branching glycosyltransferase, enzyme Q, glucosan transglycosylase, 1,4-α-glucan branching enzyme 1, plant branching enzyme, α-1,4-glucan:α-1,4-glucan-6-glycosyltransferase, and starch branching enzyme.
 This enzyme participates in starch and sucrose metabolism.